amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 48 -*
+*Snippet 48 - Both buttons are calling for an image to be shown at the previous or next index when clicked*

+Methods QML calls are called slots.

-create the get imae at index slot.
+Lets create the get_image_at_index slot

 > func.py
+>
+> PyQt6

 the import statements